 When the Director of the United States National Counterintelligence and Security Center (NCSC) speaks, all Facility Security Officers (FSO) should be listening.
 Frequently what he has to say will impact their relationship with their cleared personnel.
-This morning’s revelation by the director, William R. Evanina, as to the level of engagement which China’s Ministry of State Security (MSS) enjoys within LinkedIn is a prime example.
+This morning NCSC director William R. Evanina warned of China’s high-level engagement with LinkedIn.

 Counter-intel chief is putting LinkedIn on notice